s92xiong/find-la-cloche/README.md

 };
 ```

-**Destructured props used by StarRating.jsx**:
+*StarRating* takes two props:
-* rating - the useState rating value
+1. rating - the useState rating value
-* handleRating - the function that returns an event handler previously discussed above
+2. handleRating - the function that returns an event handler previously discussed above

+### Use AverageRating.jsx to render 5 stars:

+Displays the average 5-star rating, also displays a half-gold star if the average value is rounded to the nearest 0.5.

+Requirements:
+1. The developer must be using a 5-star rating system.
+2. ```npm install react-icons --save```

+*AverageRating* takes two props:
+1. average - the average value of all ratings from a 5-star review, this value must be rounded to the nearest 0.5 value
+2. starSize - value in pixels that determines the size of the star, changing this value will change the size of the stars rendered to the screen